Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### role

-Use this setting to enable Hybrid Mode, This allows running some Kong nodes in a control plane role with a database and have them deliver configuration updates to other nodes running to DB-less running in a Data Plane role.
+Use this setting to enable hybrid mode, This allows running some Kong nodes in a control plane role with a database and have them deliver configuration updates to other nodes running to DB-less running in a data plane role.

 Valid values for this setting are:

-- `traditional`: do not use Hybrid Mode.
+- `traditional`: do not use hybrid mode.
 - `control_plane`: this node runs in a control plane role.
 It can use a database and will deliver configuration updates to data plane nodes.
 - `data_plane`: this is a data plane node.
 It runs DB-less and receives